Albert Henry Ottenweller: Auxiliary Bishop of Toledo

-On April 17, 1974, Pope Paul VI appointed Ottenweller as an auxiliary bishop of the Diocese of Toledo and the titular bishop of Perdices.
-He was consecrated by Bishop John Donovan on May 29, 1974.
-Ottenweller served as head of the USCCB Committee on the Laity from 1978 to 1981.
+On April 17, 1974, Pope Paul VI appointed Ottenweller as an auxiliary bishop of Toledo and titular bishop of Perdices.
+He was consecrated at Our Lady Queen of the Most Holy Rosary Cathedral in Toledo by Bishop John Donovan on May 29, 1974.
+Ottenweller served as head of the United States Conference of Catholic Bishops Committee on the Laity from 1978 to 1981.

 Bishop of Steubenville

-Ottenweller was appointed bishop of the Diocese of Steubenville on September 27, 1977 by Pope Paul VI.
+Ottenweller was appointed bishop of Steubenville on September 27, 1977, by Paul VI.
 He was installed on November 22, 1977.
 In 1989, Ottenweller was arrested with other protestors outside a women's health clinic that provided abortion services in Youngstown, Ohio.
 Refusing to post bail, he spent six days in jail before his trial.

 Retirement and legacy

 On January 28, 1992, Pope John Paul II accepted Ottenweller's resignation as bishop of Steubenville.
 After his resignation, he moved back to Toledo.
 He helped establish the Center for Servant Leadership, an institution in Toledo to support individual development.

-Albert Ottenweller died on September 23, 2012 at the Ursuline Center in Toledo after a brief illness.
+Ottenweller died on September 23, 2012, at the Ursuline Center in Toledo after a brief illness.